fowles/building-a-lock-free-mpmc-queue/queue-journey.md

 Note:

 - SLOW DOWN
-- and even myth is long forgotten when the Age that gave it birth comes again.
+- and even myth is long forgotten

 ---